KDE/kunifiedpush/README.md

 ### Supported Distributors

-In theory any standard compliant D-Bus distributor is supported, however standard compliance seems hard...
+For the basic functionality any standard compliant D-Bus distributor should work.

-The following distributors have been tested:
-- `kunifiedpush-distributor`
-- `gotify-dbus-rust`
+The graphical status and configuration user interface however only works with the `kunifiedpush-distributor`, as that needs a lot more access to distributor internal details than the standard interfaces provide.

 ## D-Bus Distributor